7 - Give Us a Show Then

 Gawking at what was about to happen, I said, "They're out numbered.
 We should stay and help them."

-In the perfect quiet and calm of outside, I asked, "What did he mean by all?"
+In the perfect quiet and calm of outside, I eagerly asked Rhea, "What did he mean by all?"

-Before she could answer, two figures clad completely in black landed nearby.
-They ignored us and silently rushed toward the door we had just exited.
+Before she could answer, a dark cloaked figure landed nearby and silently rushed through the door we had just exited.

-"I will return to help clean up the mess.
-But, I don't want you getting 'lost.'
+"I don't want you getting lost.
 Show the way."

 She pointed an aggressive hand ahead of her.
-I began to walk away from the door silently and she fell in step with me.
+I began to walk silently and she fell in step with me.

 "What was it like?"
 I asked.